 The 5/3 or 4/3 series are directional-control valves.
 The 5/3 and 4/3 body design allow compressed air to flow to one port of a double acting air actuator while simultaneously allowing air to exhaust from the other port on the same air actuator at the same time.

 By shifting the internal flow paths of the valve, the 5/3 and 4/3 air valve sends compressed air alternatively to each of the two actuator ports and exhaust from the other, thus allowing the double-acting air cylinder to function.

 The valve shown in the following image has 5 air ports.
 It may be a 5/3, or it may be a 5/2 configuration.
 You cannot tell the difference from looking at the valve body.
 The valve schematic, which is typically shown on the side of the valve, is the only way you can determine if the spool is two position (a 5/2) or three position, (a 5/3) unless it is identified as such by the vendor.

 The “extra” position inside a 5/3 or 4/3 air valve means that the internal spool can be shifted to a center position.
 The typical spool movement is end to end inside the valve.
-With a three position valve, the spool shifts from end, across middle, and to the other end, and in this body style, the spool can be positioned to stop in the middle location to accomplish a specific goal.
+With a two position valve, the spool shifts from end, across middle, and to the other end.
+In the three position body style, the spool can be positioned to stop in the middle location to accomplish a specific goal.

 Each of the three spool positions is selected to accomplish a desired result in the action of the air cylinder.

 Since valves with three-position spools are more expensive than their two-position counterparts, the selection of a three-position valve will be deliberate.
 The circuit designer will have a particular scenario in mind for the action of the air cylinder when the valve that controls it is shifted, and that circuit will require the selection of a specific three-position valve to accomplish the goal.